liementer/CaLio/README.md

 A professional Android calorie tracking application built with Clean Architecture and Jetpack Compose.

+**100% Privacy-Focused** - All your data stays on your device.
+No data collection, no servers, no tracking.

 ## Features

 - Daily calorie and macronutrient tracking (protein, carbs, fat)